Lodge Farm, Wrexham 160kW Plant

 Lodge Farm Anaerobic Digester

 This is our own on-site AD system, which was developed by Fre-energy from the ground up and continues to be the platform for on-going testing and development.

 Our impetus for researching and developing a new kind of AD system

-After a trip to Germany to look at their systems, it was decided that we wanted a waste digester that would process on-farm inputs and complement the core business of organic milk production, rather than growing crops to feed a large crop digester and essentially turning the farm into a rural power station.
+After a trip to look at AD systems in Germany, it was decided that we wanted a waste digester that would process on-farm inputs and complement the core business of organic milk production, rather than growing crops to feed a large crop digester and essentially turning the farm into a rural power station.

 Setting up the business

 The business was set up by the three directors: Chris Morris, who had the time and experience to deal with the business set-up process; Jonathon Tomlinson, who had the engineering capability to build a digester; Richard Tomlinson having a dairy herd and land in order to feed the digester and utilise the by-product (digestate).